ethanwongca/ArduinoIntroduction/README.md

 # Arduino Introduction Projects
-Here is some Introduction Code on Some Arduino Projects that I have done.
+Here are some introduction code on Arduino Projects that I have done.

 <h2> Libraries and Languages </h2>
 Arduino C++ but simplified